Alaska Flight 261: 20 years after crash off Ventura County coast, loved gather to honor 88 victims

 PORT HUENEME, Calif.
 (KABC) -- Twenty years after the Alaska Airlines crash which claimed the lives of 88 people, friends and family members gathered in Port Hueneme to remember the lives of their lost loved ones.

-Flight 261 was travelling from Puerto Vallarta to San Francisco on Jan.
+Flight 261 was traveling from Puerto Vallarta to San Francisco on Jan.
 31, 2000 when a mechanical malfunction inverted the jet and sent it downward off the Ventura County coast.

 The community, including all those who were directly affected by loss, has since grown into a support system for emotional healing.